OER Toolkit – Curation

 This module includes information to help find, evaluate, adapt and share open educational resources to meet learning outcomes and objectives.
 The module also offers information on how to describe and organize OER to enable its discovery by future users.

-With the shared aim of meeting student learning outcomes, educators and library staff can work together on constructing searches and evaluating fit of OER for the course needs.
+With the shared aim of meeting student learning outcomes, educators can work together on constructing searches and evaluating fit of OER for the course needs.

 Search recognized OER repositories and aggregated content collections to explore what already exists.
 A list of commonly used OER repositories are provided within this resource.

 Criteria should incorporate learning objectives and outcomes, content quality, rigor, and even format.
-See the evaluation rubrics offered in this module for help or create your own amongst your staff.
+See the evaluation rubrics offered in this module for help or contact your ESU.

 Overview of OER Curation